atunjeafolabi/estate-intel-book-api/README.md

+# Books API

 ## Overview
-This solution implements a CRUD REST API with a local database.
+This solution implements a CRUD REST API for books with a local database.
 Additionally, an API that calls an external  service (ice and fire API) to get information about books is also implemented.
 All implementations are backed with tests.

 ## Installation:
 - Clone the project: ```git clone https://github.com/atunjeafolabi/estate-intel-book-api.git```